caesarHQ/textSQL/README.md

 #### Datasets:

 A lot of the users of this project have asked for historical census data (trends), weather, health, transportation and real-estate data.
-Feel free to create a pull request or contribute a dataset via our [dedicated submission form](https://airtable.com/shrDKRRGyRCihWEZd).
+Feel free to create a pull request, drop a link to your dataset in our [Discord](https://discord.gg/JZtxhZQQus), or contribute data via our [dedicated submission form](https://airtable.com/shrDKRRGyRCihWEZd).

 More data → Better CensusGPT